 St. Petersburg Area Map

-Flush with canals and fenced in by water -- the Gulf of Finland empties into the Baltic Sea, and the Neva River runs through the city center -- St. Petersburg is a planned city that originated with the Peter and Paul Fortress on Zayachy Island (Hare Island).
+Flush with canals and built around water – the city curves around the Gulf of Finland, and the Neva River runs through the city center – St. Petersburg is a planned city that originated with the Peter and Paul Fortress on Zayachy Island (Hare Island).

 Palace Square, in the heart of St. Petersburg, is the city's main square and home to the Baroque-style Winter Palace that stands at the square's northern end.
 Built in the 1750s, the Winter Palace currently houses part of the Hermitage Museum, one of the oldest and largest museums in the world and a must-see for art lovers.

 Just south of the Hermitage Museum and Palace Square is the Nevsky Prospekt, St. Petersburg's main thoroughfare.
-The street runs from the iconic Admiralty Tower in Palace Square and continues to the Moscow Railway Station, and then further south to the Alexander Nevsky Monastery.
-Just off the Nevsky Prospekt, near the Vladimirskaya Metro station, is the popular Kuznechii pereulok outdoor market.
+The street runs from the iconic Admiralty Building in Palace Square and continues to the Moscow Railway Station, and then further south to the Alexander Nevsky Monastery.
+Just off the Nevsky Prospekt, near the Vladimirskaya metro station, is the popular Kuznechnyy Rynok (Kuznechny Market).
 Nevsky Prospekt finally ends at the Alexander Nevsky Monastery, constructed under Peter the Great in 1710 to shelter the relics of the patron saint of St. Petersburg.
-Main attractions along Nevsky Prospekt include several 18th-century churches, such as the famous semi-circular, domed Kazan Cathedral.
+Main attractions along Nevsky Prospekt include several 18th-century churches, such as the famous semicircular, domed Kazan Cathedral.

 Orientation in the city is further divided by sites north and south of Nevsky.
-To the north you'll find many bars, cafés and restaurants, as well as a host of less frequented sites and museums.
-Stop by the area's Russian Museum, which has the world's largest collection of Russian art, or the Tauride Palace and Gardens, the original site of the first Russian parliament, the Imperial State Duma.
+To the north you'll find many bars, cafes and restaurants, as well as a host of less frequented sites and museums.
+Stop by the area's Russian Museum, which houses the world's largest collection of Russian art, or the Tauride Palace and Gardens, the original site of the first Russian parliament, the Imperial State Duma.
 Near the Russian Museum in the Admiralteysky District is a collection of luxury hotels, including the Four Seasons Hotel Lion Palace St. Petersburg, the Belmond Grand Hotel Europe and the SO Sofitel St. Petersburg, among others.

-South of Nevsky (an area that is actually south west of the Nevsky Prospekt) is divided by a series of canals that writers say offer glimpses of St. Petersburg's quiet grandeur and allow great opportunities for romantic strolls on the waterfront.
-Here also you'll find more upscale dining and drinking establishments and a series of cultural attractions, including the St. Petersburg Conservatory, Dostoevsky House Museum and St. Isaac's Cathedral, the city's largest cathedral.
+South of Nevsky (an area that is actually southwest of the Nevsky Prospekt) is divided by a series of canals that past visitors say offer glimpses of St. Petersburg's quiet grandeur and allow great opportunities for romantic strolls on the waterfront.
+Here also you'll find more upscale dining and drinking establishments and a series of cultural attractions, including the St. Petersburg Conservatory, the Dostoyevsky House Museum and St. Isaac's Cathedral, the city's largest cathedral.

-Across the river, north of the city center is Vasilievsky Island, a formerly quiet and remote part of the city that's now an up-and-coming restaurant and hotel district.
+Across the river, north of the city center is Vasilyevsky Island, a formerly quiet and remote part of the city that's now a hopping restaurant and hotel district.
 The island offers unrivaled views of the dome of St. Isaac's Cathedral and the Winter Palace.
 The east side of the island is also home to St. Petersburg State University.

-If you walk to Vasilievsky -- or any island throughout the city -- be advised that the bridges interconnecting the city are raised at early morning hours (typically between 1 to 3 a.m.) to accommodate transport and cargo ships.
+If you walk to Vasilyevsky – or any island throughout the city – be advised that the bridges interconnecting the city are raised at early morning hours (typically between 1 to 3 a.m.) to accommodate transport and cargo ships.